-AAALAC International relies on Three Primary Standards used by the Council to evaluate programs: the Guide for the Care and Use of Laboratory Animals (the Guide, NRC 2011); the Guide for the Care and Use of Agricultural Animals in Research and Teaching (the Ag Guide, FASS 2010); and the European Convention for the Protection of Vertebrate Animals Used for Experimental and Other Scientific Purposes, Council of Europe (ETS 123).
+AAALAC International relies on Three Primary Standards used by the Council to evaluate programs: the Guide for the Care and Use of Agricultural Animals in Research and Teaching (Ag Guide), American Dairy Science Association®, the American Society of Animal Science, and the Poultry Science Association 2020; and the European Convention for the Protection of Vertebrate Animals Used for Experimental and Other Scientific Purposes, Council of Europe (ETS 123).
 AAALAC has modified its position statements to reflect changes in the 2011 Guide.
 The following positions will be used by the Council on Accreditation to evaluate and accredit animal care and use programs.

 The animal care and use program is the collaborative responsibility of the Institutional Official, the Attending Veterinarian, and the IACUC (or comparable oversight body).
 The Attending Veterinarian is responsible for the well-being and clinical care of animals used in research, testing, teaching, and production.
 This responsibility extends to monitoring and promoting animal well-being at all times during animal use, and during all phases of the animal's life.
 It is expected that the program of veterinary care will uphold the highest standards of care and ethics.
 Moreover, the veterinarian must have sufficient authority, as provided by the institution, to treat an animal and institute appropriate measures to relieve severe pain or distress, including euthanasia.
 In fulfilling these duties in a research environment, the Attending Veterinarian should interact collaboratively with the research team (e.g., the Principal Investigator or Study Director) when making critical decisions regarding animal health and welfare.
 The Attending Veterinarian must have adequate resources to manage the overall program of veterinary care.
 AAALAC acknowledges that other qualified individuals may assume some of the roles and responsibilities of the Attending Veterinarian, under the oversight of the Attending Veterinarian.
 Important aspects of the role of the Attending Veterinarian and the program of veterinary care typically include the following: